 American co-ops have a total investment of nearly \$180,000,000 in land, buildings and equipment.....
 The 134 berry associations in the country do a \$17,000,000 yearly business, principally in strawberries and cranberries ...
 More cooperative associations now in business were formed in 1919 and 1920 than in any other two years, a total of 1,130 organizing in that two-year period ...
-The farmers' mutual insurance companies of the United States reported to the Farm Credit Administration survey workers a total membership of over 3,000,000 with insurance of more than 11 billion dollars in force Wisconsin produces over two-thirds of the country's \$22,000,000 cooperative cheese output.
-Minnesota has 1,365 cooperatives engaged in marketing and purchasing, more than any other state California leads the Nation with an annual gross cooperative business of nearly \$445,000,000...Fifty-five percent of all co-ops used borrowed capital during the year covered by the Farm Credit Administration survey Cooperative cotton gins handle an average of nearly 10 bales of cotton per patron in a season There are some 80,000 members in the country's 139 wool cooperatives.
+The farmers' mutual insurance companies of the United States reported to the Farm Credit Administration survey workers a total membership of over 3,000,000 with insurance of more than 11 billion dollars in force.....Wisconsin produces over two-thirds of the country's \$22,000,000 cooperative cheese output.
+Minnesota has 1,365 cooperatives engaged in marketing and purchasing, more than any other state .....
+California leads the Nation with an annual gross cooperative business of nearly \$445,000,000...Fifty-five percent of all co-ops used borrowed capital during the year covered by the Farm Credit Administration survey.....Cooperative cotton gins handle an average of nearly 10 bales of cotton per patron in a season ...
+There are some 80,000 members in the country's 139 wool cooperatives.
 Including marketing, purchasing, irrigation, insurance and miscellaneous types of associations, there are nearly 16,000 farmers' co-ops in the United States.

 You better live your best, and act your best and think your best today: for today is the preparation for tomorrow and all the tomorrows that follow.

 Harriet Martineau

-BRIDGE NEWS

-High scores in duplicate pla follows: h Points

-Mrs. Mathers and Mrs. Daniels Ind. oc 493

-Mr. and Mrs. Wofsey Pag

-47

-Mr. Gray and Mr. Lieberman 42호

-Mrs. McWilliams and Mrs. McAch 37

-The standings for all who
+High scores in duplicate play were as follows: Match Points Mrs. Mathers and Mrs. Daniels Mr. and Mrs. Wofsey Mr. Gray and Mr. Lieberman Mrs. McWilliams and Mrs. McAchren The standings for all who have played in the

 current tournament at least

-follows: Possible
+follows: Points Possible

 Mr. Wofsey 137 242

-Mrs. Wofsey 137 242
+Mrs. Wofsey 137

-Mrs. Green 134 242
+Mrs. Green 134 242 242 242

-Mr. Lieberman 130 242
+Mr. Lieberman 130

-Mr. Gray 130 242
+Mr. Gray 130

 Mr. Emery 116 242

-Mrs. Langford 115금 242
+Mrs. Langford 1151⁄2 242

 Mr. Likens 1155 242

-Miss Scribner 1145 242
+Miss Scribner 114 242

-Mr. Nevius 114 242
+Mr. Nevius 114 I / 2 242

-The meeting place - Social
+The meeting place - Social Room of the school.

-The time - 8:00 P.M., each Tues 501001.
+The time - 8:00 P.M., each Tuesday.

-Admission - Twenty-five cents. suaye
+Admission - Twenty-five cents.

--

-Bridge Lessons - 7:30 P.M 1 Tee.
+Bridge Lessons - 7:30 P.M. -- Free.

-C. O. C. RECOMMENDS MINIMUM WAGE The Cooperative Organizing Committee, at a special meeting held on Tuesday, November 29, recommended that the minimum salaries of all male employees, other than those engaged as porters, and who are regular employees of the Greenbelt Consumer Services be established at \$20.00 per week.
+C. O. C. RECOMMENDS MINIMUM WAGE

+The Cooperative Organizing Committee, at a special meeting held on Tuesday, November 29, recommended that the minimum salaries of all male employees, other than those engaged as porters, and who are regular employees of the Greenbelt Consumer Services be established at \$20.00 per week.